saxc/search-on/README.md

 - All included platforms can be enabled/disabled in the settings.

 ### Custom Platforms
--You can add your own platforms in the settings.
+- You can add your own platforms in the settings.

 ```json
 "searchOn.customPlatforms": [